bird-house/birdhouse-workshop/docs/source/pywps/installation.rst

 -------------

 You can install PyWPS via conda.
-Make sure you install PyWPS from the *birdhouse* conda channel:
+Make sure you install PyWPS from the *birdhouse* conda channel.
+We also need the *conda-forge* channel, and the channels must be provided in the displayed order (channel priority):

 .. code-block:: bash

-    $ conda install -c birdhouse pywps
+    $ conda install -c birdhouse -c conda-forge pywps gdal

 Let's see if this has worked: